Code-Institute-Submissions/project-two-6/README.md

 ### Features Left to Implement
   * Responsive design on all device sizes
-  * styling of sweetalerts modals for consistency of styling
-  * Currently the game questions are  hardcoded
+  * Currently the game questions are hardcoded.
+This is not ideal and other solutions will be considered in future releaseas.